exaithrg/dotfiles/README.md

 N "backward next search"
 % "find a matching bracket"
-^ "go to the first NOT blank char"
+^ "go to the first NOT blank char" g_ "go to the last NOT blank char"
 0 "move to the start of the line"
 $ "go to end of a line"
 gg "go to start of the file"